cschanot/BIAlertBot/README.md

 Add run_detect.bat as a program that gets run on alert.
 Before that an image must be set to save on Alert for it to check.

+Switched over to Pushover instead of Telegram.
+I was seeing some weirdness with lag and messages instantly disappearing on Telegram.